 Charles Corbett, Ph.D.
 Professor of Operations Management and Environmental Management at the UCLA Anderson School of Management, and Chairman and Deputy Dean of Academic Affairs (2009 through 2012).
 His current research focuses on environmental issues in business and operations management in entrepreneurial firms.
 He has published in academic and business journals in several countries, including Sloan Management Review, California Management Review, Operations Research, Management Science, European Journal of Operational Research, the Journal of the Operational Research Society, Production and Operations Management, Environmental and Resource Economics, and others.
 His 2006 study on sustainability in the motion picture industry was featured in media outlets worldwide, including CNN, the Los Angeles Times, the New York Times, The Guardian, La Opinion, and various radio and TV stations.
 Before joining the Anderson School, Dr. Corbett was a Visiting Scholar at the Owen Graduate School of Management at Vanderbilt University.

-Sean Hecht, J.D. is the Executive Director of the UCLA Environmental Law Center at UCLA School of Law.
-He co-directs the Frank G. Wells Environmental Law Clinic and directs the activities of the Evan Frankel Law and Policy Program, which include research and education on governance, regulation, and environmental policy.
+Sean Hecht, J.D. is the Evan Frankel Professor of Policy and Practice at the UCLA School of Law.
+He co-directs the Frank G. Wells Environmental Law Clinic and co-directs the activities of the Emmett Institute on Climate Change and the Environment, which include research and education on governance, regulation, and environmental policy.
 His current research interests and project topics include climate change’s relationship with the insurance sector, analysis of the cumulative environmental impacts of governmental decisions, regulation of stormwater runoff, and adapting resource management and government decisionmaking to changing climatic conditions.
 Prior to coming to UCLA, he practiced law in the private sector and as a Deputy Attorney General for the California Department of Justice.
 He is Immediate Past Chair of the State Bar of California’s environmental law section, and works to build collaboration between academia and practicing environmental lawyers and policymakers.

 Yang Yang, Ph.D. is a professor in the Materials Science and Engineering Department at UCLA.
 His major research interests are in the solar energy and highly efficient electronic devices.
 He has more than 200 referenced papers (including book chapters), 40 patents (filed or issued), and 120 invited talks.
 Since 2001, he has produced 20 PhD degrees, 6 MS degrees; among them, 6 of his PhDs have became faculty.
 His technology has enabled the formation of 4 startups, and two more opportunities are under preparation.
 Currently, he is also serving the Chief Scientist of Solarmer Energy Inc., the startup energy company from UCLA.
 He received the following awards and honors: NSF Career Award: 1998; 3M Young Investigator Award, 1998; Who is Who in America, (1997, 1998, 1999, 2000); Professional Development Award, University of Massachusetts-Lowell, (1991).
 He is also serving as the Director of the Center for Organic Opto-electronics Technologies, Zhejiang University, China.